qazwart/tnl/README.md

 Connects to the system you called `jenkins` using the configuration for that system.
 Note that you do not have to know the port number being used for the tunnel.

+    $ tnl sftp jenkins

+Starts an FTP session with system `jenkins`. `tnl` will log in with the default user name, or you can specify a user name on the command line just line you would with the standard `sftp` command.

+	$ tnl scp jenkins:.profile .

+Runs `scp` to copy the file `.profile` from system `jenkins` to the current directory.
+The syntax of the command is similar to the standard `scp` command.
+If you specify no user name, it will log in with either the default user, or with the user name defined in the `.tnlrc` file for this system.

     $ tnl ls

 List the various systems as configured.
 The output looks like this: